Diocese of Tyler

-The Roman Catholic Diocese of Tyler (Dioecesis Tylerensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in eastern Texas in the United States.
+The Diocese of Tyler (Dioecesis Tylerensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in eastern Texas in the United States.
 The episcopal see is Tyler, and the Cathedral of the Immaculate Conception in Tyler is its mother church.

 The Diocese of Tyler is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Galveston-Houston.

+Territory

+The Diocese of Tyler encompasses the east Texas counties of Anderson, Angelina, Bowie, Camp, Cass, Cherokee, Delta, Franklin, Freestone, Gregg, Harrison, Henderson, Hopkins, Houston, Lamar, Leon, Madison, Marion, Morris, Nacogdoches, Panola, Rains, Red River, Rusk, Sabine, San Augustine, Shelby, Smith, Titus, Trinity, Upshur, Van Zandt, and Wood.

 History

 1690 to 1986

 The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
 It was founded by Franciscan Father Damián Massanet in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present day Alto in 1716.
+The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present-day Alto in 1716.

-In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present day area.
-By the 1840's, missionaries were visiting Clarksville and Nacogdoches.
-The prefecture was elevated to a vicariate apostolic in 1846, the year that Texas became an American state.
+In 1839, three years after the founding of the Republic of Texas, Pope Gregory XVI erected the prefecture apostolic of Texas, largely covering the territory of the present American State of Texas.
+By the 1840s, missionaries were visiting Clarksville and Nacogdoches.
+The prefecture was elevated to a vicariate apostolic in 1842, about three years before Texas became an American state.
 On May 4, 1847, Pope Pius IX elevated the vicariate into the Diocese of Galveston.
 Marshall received its first missionary visit in 1853.
 The Tyler area would remain part of several Texas dioceses for the next 139 years.

 1986 to present

-Pope John Paul II founded the Diocese of Tyler on December 12, 1986 and erected on February 24, 1987.
-He appointed Reverend Charles Herzig of the Diocese of Galveston-Houston as its first bishop.
+Pope John Paul II founded the Diocese of Tyler on December 12, 1986, and it was formally erected on February 24, 1987.
+He appointed Charles Herzig of the Diocese of Galveston-Houston as its first bishop.
 Herzig died in 1991.
-In 1992, John Paul II appointed Auxiliary Bishop Edmond Carmody as bishop of Tyler.
-The pope named Carmondy as bishop of the Diocese of Corpus Christi in 2000.
+In 1992, John Paul II appointed Auxiliary Bishop Edmond Carmody of San Antonio as bishop of Tyler.
+The pope named Carmody as bishop of the Diocese of Corpus Christi in 2000.

 Auxiliary Bishop Álvaro Corrada del Río from the Archdiocese of Washington was named bishop of Tyler by John Paul II in 2001.
-Pope Benedict XVI appointed del Rio as bishop of the Diocese of Mayagüez in 2011.
+Pope Benedict XVI appointed del Rio as bishop of the Diocese of Mayagüez in Puerto Rico in 2011.

-The current bishop of the Diocese of Tyler is Joseph Strickland of the Diocese of Dallas, appointed by Benedict XVI in 2011.
-Strickland is the first native East Texan to head the diocese.
+Monsignor Joseph Strickland of the Diocese of Dallas was named bishop of Tyler by Benedict XVI in 2011.
+Strickland was the first native East Texan to head the diocese.